 Portis says.
 “Hope you don’t mind; I busted your contraption.”

-Kyle begins climbing up the pole to the basketball net.
-BRAD is beneath him, repeatedly hitting the pole with its spike hammer and creating a loud metallic clang each time.
+Kyle scrambles up the pole to the basketball net.
+BRAD is beneath him, repeatedly hitting the pole with its spiked hammer.
+The pole reverberates with a loud, metallic clang each time.

 Edgar moves closer to yell, “You need to apologize to it.”

-Kyle is about to call his friend an idiot but is interrupted.
+Kyle is about to call his friend an idiot, but Edward interrupts him.

 “It doesn’t like being kicked and called names,” Edward tells him.

 The team has surrounded the robot, waiting to power it down when they can safely do so.
-Right now, though, the hammer swings wildly against the metal power.
+Right now, though, the hammer swings wildly against the metal pole.
 Sparks fly upon each impact.

 “Okay, fine, whatever,” Kyle backs down.
+He turns his focus to the angry bot.
 “BRAD, I’m sorry I called you a dumb son-of-a-vacuum and kicked you every day since we started this project.
 Whoever’s in there, I’m just sorry, okay?”

 As Kyle talks, the hammer slows until it eventually halts.
-With a dejected final move, it retracts the weapon, and its lights flicker off.
+With a dejected air, it retracts the weapon, and its lights flicker off.